 1. First, cook 3 cups of rice with 6 cups of water, and follow directions on the package, including adding in some butter and 1 teaspoon of salt to the water.
 When rice is cooked, transfer to a large mixing bowl, add the additional butter, mix and set aside to cool.

 2. In the meantime, using a medium skillet, sauté chopped onion and garlic in olive oil for 2 minutes.
 Add the ground beef and cook meat until browned and well cooked.
 Using a wooden spoon, break the chopped meat while cooking.
 Season with salt and pepper.
-Add peas and 8-ounces (1 cup) of tomato sauce.
+Add peas and 8-ounces (1 cup) of tomato sauce (prepared marinara sauce).
 Simmer on low heat, covered for 5 minutes.
 Turn off heat.

 3. Preheat oven to 400 degrees.